-The Charter Trustees shall be advised of the ballot result at their meeting in late January the names of those Trustees who shall be designated Mayor Elect, Deputy Mayor Elect and Sheriff Elect.
-Except in exceptional circumstances and in line with the traditions of the office, the Sheriff from the preceding year shall become Mayor Elect, and the Mayor from the preceding year shall be designated Deputy Mayor Elect.
+The Charter Trustees shall be advised of the ballot result at their meeting in late January the names of those Trustees who shall be designated Mayor Elect and Deputy Mayor Elect.
+Except in exceptional circumstances and in line with the traditions of the office, the Mayor from the preceding year shall be designated Deputy Mayor Elect.